JohnWickham/homebridge-vizio/README.md

 # homebridge-vizio
 A Homebridge plugin for controlling your Vizio Smartcast display using HomeKit or Siri.
+[What can I do with it?](#controlling-your-display)

 ## Getting Started
 You'll need to install [Homebridge](https://github.com/nfarina/homebridge) first: